 - More legacy lens friendly: Can use many non-native lenses via adapters.

 - Easier fill-in: Has a small integrated flash to brighten shadows of backlit subjects.

 - Easier file upload: Has wifi built in for automatic backup or image transfer to the web.

 - More affordable: Was introduced into a lower priced category (78 percent cheaper at launch).

 - More modern: Was introduced somewhat (1 year and 1 month) more recently.

-If the count of relative strengths (bullet points above) is taken as a measure, the 5DS R emerges as the winner of the contest (16 : 14 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the 5DS R comes out slightly ahead of the GX80 (16 : 15 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon 5DS R and the Panasonic GX80 place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera and Best Mirrorless Interchangeable Lens Camera listings whether the two cameras rank among the cream of the crop.